sperfu/scFAN/Data/Readme.md

 <pre><code>$ ln -s ../K562_rep2.bw K562_rep2.bw
 </code></pre>

+Also, you need to change the content of second line in `bigwig.txt` file into the corresponding bigwig files(in this case:`K562_rep2.bw`).
 Considering the file size in the repository.
 We uploaded all the files in google drive, please contact us for the data link.

 Email: laiyif@uci.edu